This worksheet explains the accessibility settings available when creating a questionnaire.

 If you are producing a printed questionnaire for known respondents, you can set up Snap to insert the respondents’ names and addresses on the front page of the questionnaire, and then mail them directly.

 You can set up a grid question, which has a rating scale along the top, and the items to be rated down the side (or vice versa) and then ask respondents to rank the items in order.
-If you want to make sure that they give a unique rank to each value, you can apply the necessary constraints by using the rating check tool from SurveyPlus.
+If you want to make sure that they give a unique rank to each value, you can apply the necessary constraints by using the rating check tool.

-This month’s worksheet shows how to generate pseudo-random values to use in routing or other calculations.
-In particular we consider the problem where you want to keep the size of a questionnaire to a minimum whilst still questions covering a wide range of topics.
+This worksheet shows how to generate pseudo-random values to use in routing or other calculations.
+In particular we consider the problem where you might have 3 sets of random questions in the survey to which you want to randomly present one set to each of your respondents

-36. Dynamically specifying the web address that respondents get directed to at the end of a survey questionnaire
+Dynamically specifying the web address that respondents get directed to at the end of a survey questionnaire (WS: 36)

 When respondents complete an online survey, you can specify the website that they are then taken to.
 You can set up the website address to be specific to a respondent by including one or more survey variables in it.